A critical new audience has opened up for “Prisoner of Her Past” in the past several weeks: students.

 The insights of these young adults suggested that they could see elements of their own stories – their own lives – in “Prisoner of Her Past.”
 Which is precisely why we made the film: to shed light on childhood trauma, past, present and future.

-“How did it feel to stand there, in Dubno, where all those terrible things happened?” inquired one student, referring to pharmacy tech resume Shibennaya Hill, where thousands of Jews from Dubno were massacred.
+“How did it feel to stand there, in Dubno, where all those terrible things happened?” inquired one student, referring to Shibennaya Hill, where thousands of Jews from Dubno were massacred.
 “Did you have nightmares about being there?”
 (Yes, indeed – and before traveling there, too.)

 “Were you surprised that some of the kids in New Orleans were acting just like your mother?”
 (Shattered, actually.)

-At one point, I was walking between classes in a St. Louis school, and a group of students surrounded me in the hallway to online viagra india ask more questions.
+At one point, I was walking between classes in a St. Louis school, and a group of students surrounded me in the hallway to ask more questions.
 Minute by minute, more kids gathered, to talk about the film.

 Now I was sure we had made contact.